SWIFTSIM/SWIFT/doc/RTD/source/ParameterFiles/parameter_description.rst

      invoke_fof:          1
      compression:         3
      distributed:         1
+     lustre_OST_count:   48         # System has 48 Lustre OSTs to distribute the files over
      UnitLength_in_cgs:   1.  # Use cm in outputs
      UnitMass_in_cgs:     1.  # Use grams in outputs
      UnitVelocity_in_cgs: 1.  # Use cm/s in outputs